Tomás Torres Mercado

 Tomás Torres Mercado (December 15, 1960 – October 22, 2015) was a Mexican politician affiliated with the Ecologist Green Party of Mexico (PVEM) who served as Federal Deputy for the 2012-2015 period.

 He was previously elected to serve as senator from 2006 to 2012.

 Biography

 Torres Mercado served in the cabinet of Governor Ricardo Monreal; he also served as a federal deputy in the Chamber of Deputies of Mexico during the LVIII Legislature.

-He was expelled from the party in November 2010.
-He died on October 22, 2015 at the age of 54.
+He was expelled from the PRD in November 2010.
+He died on 22 October 2015 when the Learjet 31 jet he was travelling on crashed near Apaseo el Alto.
+He was 54 years old.